cecrandell/excel/Section 14: Working with an Excel List/README.md

 <img src="Images/3.png" width="400" />

 - If you select "3" from the far left panel, Excel displays everything.

+- Tip: sometimes you need to convert the table to a range before the subtotal command will work.
+We can do so by navigating to the "Table" tab in the ribbon and then select "Convert to Range".

 ## Format a List as a Table